Counting the number of $n$-periodic $\mathbb{Z}_{p}$-and $\mathbb{F}_{p}[t]$-points of a discrete dynamical system with applications from arithmetic statistics, VI: On the Density of with with

 Similarly, every number field $L_{g}=\mathbb{Q}[x]\slash (g(x))$ induced by $g$, is naturally equipped with the ring of integers $\mathcal{O}_{L_{g}}$, and which may also be difficult to compute in practice.
-So now as before, we note that by again taking great advantage of [\cite{sch1}, Theorem 1.2], we then also obtain the following corollary which shows that the probability of choosing randomly a monic $p$-adic integer polynomial $g\in \mathbb{Z}[x]\subset \mathbb{Z}_{p}[x]$ arising from a polynomial discrete dynamical system in Section \ref{sec3}, such that $\mathbb{Z}[x]\slash (g(x))$ is the ring of integers of $L_{g}$ is also $\approx 60.7927\%$:
+So now, by again taking great advantage of [\cite{sch1}, Theorem 1.2], we then also obtain the following corollary which shows that the probability of choosing randomly $p$-adic integer polynomial $g\in \mathbb{Z}[x]\subset \mathbb{Z}_{p}[x]$ arising from a polynomial discrete dynamical system in Sect.\ref{sec3} (and ascertained by Corollary \ref{10.2}), such that $\mathbb{Z}[x]\slash (g(x))$ is the ring of integers of $L_{g}$ is also $\approx 60.7927\%$:

 \begin{cor} Assume Corollary \ref{10.2}.
 When monic integer polynomials $g\in \mathbb{Z}[x]$ are ordered by height $H(g)$ as defined in \textnormal{\cite{sch1}}, the density of such polynomials $g$ such that $\mathbb{Z}[x]\slash (g(x))$ is the ring of integers of $L_{g}$ is $\zeta(2)^{-1}$. \end{cor}